mkobuolys/dartpad-workshop-segmented-state/src/bloc_base/instructions.md

-# Creating BLoC classes
+# Create BLoC classes

-Each _BLoC_ (Business Logic Component) consists of three parts: `BLoC`, `Events` and `State`.
-Let's start by defining them in our app.
+Each Business Logic Component (_BLoC_) consists of three parts: _BLoC_, _Events_ and _State_.
+In this step, you will add them to the app.

-When we want to execute a specific operation in the _BLoC_, from the UI we send the event to the _BLoC_.
-Then, the specific _BLoC_ handles the event and updates the state.
+When you need to execute a specific operation in the _BLoC_, an event must be sent from the UI.
+Then, the concrete _BLoC_ handles the event and updates the state.

 ![BLoC Workflow](https://dartpad-ws-segmented-state.web.app/images/bloc.png)

-Let's start by adding a base class for the `ShapeBloc` event:
+To begin with, add a base class for the `ShapeBloc` event - `ShapeEvent`:

 ```
 @immutable